-Barbados is an independent, democratic, English-speaking country in the Caribbean and is a member of The Commonwealth of Nations.
-In 2011, Barbados was designated a developed country by the United Nations, with a Human Development Index score of 0.793 that positioned the country at 47th of the 187 countries reviewed (United Nations Development Programme, 2011).
+Barbados is an independent, democratic English-speaking country in the Caribbean and is a member of The Commonwealth of Nations.
+In 2011, Barbados was designated a developed country by the United Nations, with a Human Development Index score of 0.793 (UNDP, 2011).

-The most easterly island in the Caribbean, Barbados is small and densely populated, with an estimated 287,000 people inhabiting its 431 square kilometers (Central Intelligence Agency, 2012) and an annual population growth rate of 0.3% (U.S. Department of State, 2010).
-The capital city, Bridgetown, is located on the southwestern coast and houses the sole public general hospital, Queen Elizabeth Hospital.
+The most easterly island in the Caribbean, Barbados is small and densely populated, with an estimated 287,000 people inhabiting its 431 square kilometers (Barbados, 2012b) and an annual population growth rate of 0.3% (U.S. Department of State, 2010).
+The capital city, Bridgetown, is located on the southern coast and houses the main public hospital, Queen Elizabeth Hospital.
 Barbados is very densely populated, with the majority of the population and infrastructure found on the island's south and west coasts.
-The northern and eastern regions are comparatively sparsely populated and have fewer industries and services than the core southern region (CIA, 2012).
+The northern and eastern regions are comparatively sparsely populated and have fewer industries and services than the core southern region (Barbados, 2012b).

 Historically, settlers to Barbados farmed tobacco, cotton and sugar cane.
-The production of sugar in particular, since 1640, brought changes in both the socio-economic landscape and demographic makeup of the country (Barbados Government Information Service, 2009).
+The production of sugar in particular brought changes in both the economic landscape and demographic makeup of the country (Government Information Service, n.d.).
 These past demographic changes still inform the make-up of the country's population, wherein approximately 90% of residents are of African descent (U.S. Department of State, 2010).
-Barbados moved away from a reliance on agriculture and manufacturing as its primary industries in the 1960s, mobilizing development towards its nascent tourism and financial services industries that predominate today (Encyclopaedia Britannica, 2012).
+Barbados moved away from a reliance on agriculture and manufacturing as its primary industries in the 1960s, mobilizing development towards its nascent tourism and financial services industries that predominate today (Barbados, 2012a).

 Politically, Barbados is a multiparty democracy, divided into 11 parishes (Barbados Tourism Authority, 2011).
-Two political parties dominate the political workings of the country, the Democratic Labour Party and the Barbados Labour Party, and each has had recent opportunities to form the country's government over the past ten years (Encyclopaedia Britannica, 2012).
-A general election is held every four to five years (Encyclopaedia Britannica, 2012).
+Two political parties dominate the political workings of the country, the Democratic Labour Party and the Barbados Labour Party, and each has had recent opportunities to form the country's government over the past ten years (Barbados, 2012a).
+A federal election is held every four to five years (Barbados, 2012b).